Klimakarten

 As data visualization has become an important tool across several domains to discuss climate protection, mitigation, and adaptation, we explore its role in fostering readers’ engagement on these topics across several platforms.
 Drawing on research about climate journalism and data visualization, we identified a series of difficulties in effectively engaging readers: the lack of local content, the favoring of education over action framing, and little diversification of content across platforms.

 Throughout the project, we extensively discussed visualization ideas and more broadly how data could be presented to readers within a holistic design frame.
-As a result, we developed the concept of climate protection postcards, photographic or illustrated cards typically sent via mail from holiday locations.
+As a result, we develop the concept of climate protection postcards, photographic or illustrated cards typically sent via mail from holiday locations.
 The concept lends itself well both to physical and digital environments, giving us the possibility to design a virtually infinite number of artifacts that sliced indicators’ data according to districts.

-These hybrid – both digital and physical – postcards are aimed specifically to readers, with the goal of engaging them in local climate protection.
+These hybrid —both digital and physical— postcards are aimed specifically to readers, with the goal of engaging them in local climate protection.
 Our intention was to foster exploration and comparison of different regions to show the regional relevance of climate protection.
 The postcards are spread across various newspaper publication channels.

-The journalists are able to embed the postcards on the homepage of the newspaper website and in articles via an iframe.
+Journalists can embed the postcards on the homepage of the newspaper website and in articles via an iframe.
 They can alter the presentation of the postcards in four different modes and hereby customize them according to the needs of a given article.

 The default mode without any set parameters shows a previewed data visualization of all five sectors for Germany.